tleguern/xpm.js/README.md

 XPM.nameResolver
 ----------------

-An optional interface, not implemented directly by `xpm.js`, allows the resolution of a color name to a sensible value in rgb or hex.
+An optional interface, not implemented directly by `xpm.js`, which allows the resolution of a color name to a sensible value in rgb or hex.

 This method is expected to accept a string on input and return a string if it finds a matching value, or null.